The Fast and the Furious (2001 film): Plot

 In the process, the three discover a large number of electronic goods, which Brian reports to his superiors, LAPD Sergeant Tanner and FBI Special Agent Bilkins.
 Tran is arrested, but is found to have acquired the goods legally.
 An enraged Bilkins berates Tanner and Brian.
 Bilkins then informs Brian that the truck drivers have begun arming themselves to kill the hijackers and notifies him that he has 36 hours to find them, whom the former believes was Dom all along.
 Brian and Dom attend Race Wars, where Jesse wagers and loses his father's MK3 Volkswagen Jetta in a drag race against Tran driving his Honda S2000.
 Jesse flees upon losing, resulting in a confrontation between Dom and Tran.
 Tran accuses Dom of being a narc, and the two fight before being broken up.

 That evening, Brian witnesses Dom leaving with his crew to carry out the heist.
-Brian reveals his identity to a distraught Mia, convincing her to help him knowing their danger.
+Brian reveals his identity to a distraught Mia, convincing her to help him, knowing their danger.
 Dom, Letty, Vince, and Leon attempt to hijack the truck; the driver fires on Vince, critically injuring him and running Letty off the road in the process.
 Brian and Mia catch up to help, but Brian is forced to reveal his identity when he calls for MEDEVAC to save Vince.
 Dom, Mia, Letty, and Leon flee the scene before the police arrive.

 Later, Brian arrives to arrest Dom, but the latter demands he leave in order to save Jesse from the danger he's in from Tran's gang.
 Jesse arrives, pleading for help, but he is gunned down by Tran and Lance on motorcycles.
-Brian foregoes his arrest of Dom and gives chase to Tran and Lance, with Dom getting into his father's 1970 Dodge Charger R/T to pursue Tran and avenge Jesse.
-During the chase, Dom runs Lance off the road before Brian accidentally kills Tran.
+Brian foregoes his arrest of Dom and gives pursuit to Tran and Lance, with Dom getting into his father's 1970 Dodge Charger R/T to pursue Tran and avenge Jesse.
+During the chase, Dom runs Lance off the road before Brian shoots and kills Tran.

 Brian then pursues Dom, and the two agree to a quarter-mile race over a railroad crossing.
 The race narrowly ends in a draw, but Dom is t-boned by a passing truck.
 Instead of arresting him, Brian hands over the keys to his Supra, reminding Dom he was owed a ten-second car.
 He walks away as Dom drives off.

-In the post-credits scene, Dom is seen driving through Baja California, Mexico, in a 1970 Chevrolet Chevelle SS.
+In the post-credits scene, Dom is driving through Baja California, Mexico, in a 1970 Chevrolet Chevelle SS.